sophiavanvalkenburg/sophiavanvalkenburg.github.io/README.md

 # Source code for [SophiaCeleste.com](https://www.sophiaceleste.com)

 Welcome to the README for my personal website, [SophiaCeleste.com](https://www.sophiaceleste.com)!
 This document is intended for anyone interested in digging around in the code and/or modifying it for your own use.
-It assumes some knowledge of Git, HTML, and Javascript.
+It assumes some knowledge of Git, JSON, HTML, and Javascript.

 The document includes:
 - A Quick Start Guide for setting up my website on your local machine
 - An overview of the site architecture
 - Schema for individual projects
-- ~~How to add content to an existing portfolio page~~
+- How to add content to an existing portfolio page
 - ~~How to add a new page~~